What Are the Preventive Measures for Dental Abrasion?

 Introduction:

-Cervical dental abrasion can occur anywhere, even between teeth, and is most frequently observed at the cervical necks of teeth, although it can also happen from using dental floss incorrectly or vigorously.
+Cervical dental abrasion can occur anywhere, even between teeth, and is most frequently observed at the cervical necks of teeth.
+However, it can also happen when using dental floss incorrectly or vigorously.
 While toothbrush abrasion has long been believed to be the main cause of cervical abrasion, acid erosion has been linked to the beginning and progression of the cervical lesion.
-It is obvious that identifying the risk factors is crucial for changing any behaviors and offering the right guidance.
+Identifying the risk factors is crucial for changing behaviors and offering the right guidance.

 What Is Cervical Abrasion?

 Cervical abrasions are a deep concavity on the buccal side (outer side of the teeth facing the lips and the cheek) of the upper and lower teeth near the gingiva.
-It is mostly seen in canines, and premolars and sometimes involves the first molars too.
-They usually occur due to our intensive brushing habit where we just grind our brush against the teeth so roughly that along with some plaque and debris we lose the microscopic layer of enamel too.
-Hence dental abrasions lead to teeth sensitivity (teeth sensitivity might be due to dental erosions also).
+It is mostly seen in canines and premolars and sometimes involves the first molars.
+They usually occur due to one’s intensive brushing habit where one just grinds one’s brush against the teeth so roughly that, along with some plaque and debris, one loses the microscopic layer of enamel, too.
+Hence, dental abrasions lead to teeth sensitivity (teeth sensitivity might also be due to dental erosions).

 In other words, tooth abrasion occurs when an outside mechanical force physically wears down the teeth, causing them to begin to lose enamel.
 This differs from tooth erosion and dental attrition, in which acids dissolve the enamel (where the upper and lower teeth rub together and damage each other).
-In order to fix the damage effectively, one must identify the precise cause of the problem.
+To fix the damage effectively, one must identify the precise cause of the problem.

 What Are the Main Causes of Cervical Abrasion?

-• The vigorous and horizontal motion of brushing results in abrasion of enamel and loss of enamel and dentin, rather than the cleansing of teeth.
+• The vigorous and horizontal brushing motion results in enamel abrasion and loss of enamel and dentin rather than teeth cleansing.

-• Hard bristles of toothbrushes considering the myth of faster cleaning.
-Although using old toothbrushes results in abrasion because the bristles get hardened over time due to reaction to the various chemicals present in the oral cavity along with toothpaste.
+• Stiff bristles of toothbrushes are considered the myth of faster cleaning.
+Using old toothbrushes results in abrasion because the bristles get hardened over time due to reactions to the oral cavity and toothpaste chemicals.

 • Biting the fingernails.